schoolofcode-me/rest-api-course-book/domains-and-https/getting-an-ssl-certificate.md

 Here, I will create two files.
 Make sure to replace the domain name for your own:

-* `/var/www/ssl/rest-api-course-trial.com.key` ; and
+* `/var/www/ssl/rest-api-course-trial.com.pem` ; and
-* `/var/www/ssl/rest-api-course-trial.com.pem`.
+* `/var/www/ssl/rest-api-course-trial.com.key`.

 In each, paste the corresponding text from the CloudFlare SSL certificate generation window.
+In the `.pem` file paste the **Origin Certificate** field contents, and in the `.key` file paste the **Private Key** field contents.

 Voilà!
 You have an active, signed SSL certificate in your server!